Get the latest news about liver diseases and more

 It is the second cause of liver transplantation in the USA and in the next 10 years is expected to be the first cause.
 It is a serious illness if it is not treated properly.

-It is a progressive chronic inflammatory disease of the liver that can lead to liver cirrhosis.
+Hepatitis E is an acute inflammatory disease of the liver that can lead to fulminant hepatitis.